Make sure this part fits

 Genuine Ford Part E43Z-12A297-A, the Right Choice

-To ensure reliability, purchase Ford part # E43Z-12A297-A Module - Ignition.
-It is sometimes referred to as Mercury Ignition Control Module.
-In terms of quality and longevity, OEM parts are top-tier.
-This is because they are made according to Ford's demanding factory specifications and go through strict quality control.
+To ensure reliability, purchase part # E43Z-12A297-A Ignition Module.
+It is also called Ignition Control Module.
+OEM parts are of high quality and known for their longevity.
+This is because they are built to the Ford standards which are relatively high and undergo rigorous quality control testing.
 This part fits specific Mercury Capri, Cougar, Lynx models.

 Why choose Ford Parts Giant